Skip to content

 65778

-What is gluten exactly?
-Gluten is a buzzword you’ve probably heard quite often, especially if you’ve been paying attention to dietary trends or have friends who are gluten-free.
-But what exactly is it, and why does it seem to be such a big deal?
-In this blog post, we’ll dive into the world of gluten, exploring its origins, its impact on food texture, and why it can cause discomfort for certain individuals.
+What is gluten exactly and why does it seem to be such a big deal for these days?
+In this article, we’ll dive into the world of gluten, exploring its origins, its impact on food texture, and why it can cause discomfort for some of us.

 What is Gluten?